The monthly resolution report shows the number of successful and failed DOI resolutions for the previous month.

 What is a resolution?

 When a researcher clicks on a DOI link for an article and the link resolves to the article, that counts as one DOI resolution.
 For example, clicking on https://0-doi-org.lib.rivier.edu/10.1038/nature02426 counts as one resolution to Nature.
-No information is captured about the user, and these numbers are not a precise measure of traffic to a member’s website, but they provide an important measure of the effectiveness of a member’s participation in Crossref.
+No information is captured about the user, and these numbers are not a precise measure of traffic to a member’s website, but they provide a measure of the effectiveness of a member’s participation in Crossref.

 If a researcher clicks on a DOI link for an article and it doesn’t resolve, that counts as a failed resolution.